 A group seeking shelter from the Ellicott City floods formed a human chain to rescue a stranded woman.
 Read more.
 (David Dempster video)

-"I didn't know how I was going to get out," she said.
+"I didn't know how I was going to get out," Knight told The Baltimore Sun in July.
 "The water was rushing so strong.
 You saw him get washed away.
 I didn't want to get washed away also."

 "Everyone just kind of grabbed arms and tried to get me as close as possible to getting to her," Barnes said.

 He eventually let go of the human chain, picking Knight up and handing her over to another nearby person before heading back into the shop.

 The episode, which premiered on July 9, features nine other inspiring rescues from everyday people in extreme and dangerous weather situations and will play throughout the month on The Weather Channel at 9 p.m.
 Thursday, noon Saturday and 10 p.m.
 Sunday.